poucotm/Verilog-Gadget/README.md

 Use **Command Palette (ctrl+shift+p)** or **Right-Click (context menu)** to run.
 The context menu only can be seen for `.v, .vh, .sv, .svh` file.
 You can see `View Log` command of context menu only for `.log` file.
+(the file extension can be added or changed in settings)

 * **Verilog Gadget: Instantiate Module**
-	- Parse module ports in currently open file
+	- It parses module ports in currently open file
-	- Generate its instance text
+	- It generates its instance text
-	- Copy generated text to clipboard
+	- It copies generated text to clipboard
-	- Paste the text on where you want
+	- You can paste the text on where you want
 	- Support Verilog-1995, Verilog-2001 style ports and parameters
 ```Verilog
 	e.g)